allpassportstamps/allpassportstamps.github.io/_posts/2024-07-10-Honduras-Macaws.md

 ![Honduras Flag]({{site.baseurl}}/assets/img/flags/4x3/hn.svg){:height="36px" width="36px"} Honduras \| Country 27 \| 3 day \|

-Honduras has a bad reputation in the media.
-From the gangs to the poverty, I was careful.
-However, I quickly learned that I am overly cautious and that it's like any other Latin country capital.
+Honduras has a bad reputation in the media from the gangs and the poverty.
+I quickly learned that the people are wonderful and that it's just like any Latin country.

 Some aspects of my Honduras trip that I find really unique:

-* Baleadas is a delicious combination of tortilla, beans and fillings.
-The locals call taquitos "tacos" here.
+* Baleadas is a delicious combination of tortilla, beans and fillings; the locals call taquitos "tacos" here.
 * Rain storm took out the power at my hostel, and we had no lights nor internet for a night.
 * HN has a Caribbean climate with pouring rain during the non-summer seasons.
-I saw quite a bit of purple lightnings.
+I saw quite a bit of lightnings.
+And of course, hurricanes are common.
-* A small portion of Honduras has Mayan ruins on the border with Guatemala.
+* A small portion of Honduras has the Mayan ruins, located near the border with Guatemala.
+* The 5 stars in the Hondurean flags represent the nations of Central America - the middle being Honduras, as it touches all others.

 ### San Pedro Sula